slashbyte/BattleShip/arduino/README.md

     {0, 0, 5, 5, 0, 0, 0, 0, 0, 0}
   };
 ```
 Barracuda Solved this board state with no knowledge of the board.
-In 381 milliseconds, in 54 consecutive moves, test preformed with 'seeeduino v4.2', 16Mhz.
+In 381 milliseconds, in 54 consecutive moves.
 ## More Tests 'barracudaSmall.ino'
 Adafruit ItsyBitsy M4 Express, 120 MHz.
-The same board state from above was used.
+The same board state from above was used during testing.
 ### Compiler Output
 ```
 Sketch uses 11984 bytes (2%) of program storage space.
 Maximum is 507904 bytes.